Bearer/bearer/docs/guides/ci-setup.md

 GitLab's guide on [Running CI/CD jobs in Docker containers](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html) provides additional context on configuring the CI in this way.

-For more details and additional configuration, see our [guide to using the GitLab](/guides/gitlab/).
+For more details and additional configuration, see our [guide to using GitLab](/guides/gitlab/).

 ## Universal setup